Dr Maja Turcan

 - Diploma in Clinical Psychology (Dip Clin Psych),

 - Diploma in Clinical Neuropsychology (Dip Clin Neuropsych),

 - Doctorate in Clinical Psychology (D Clin Psych)

 - BPS registered supervisor

-As a clinical psychologist I treat each patient as an individual and help him or her to formulate and understand their difficulties within the context that they present.
-I draw on the evidence base to inform my approach to support the patient and to sustain his or her undertaking to help themselves with their presenting difficulties.
+As a clinical psychologist, Dr Turcan treats each patient as an individual and help him or her to formulate and understand their difficulties within the context that they present.
+She draws on the evidence base to inform her approach to support the patient and to sustain his or her undertaking to help themselves with their presenting difficulties.

-I also provide supervision for staff working with Holocaust survivors.
+She also provides supervision for staff working with Holocaust survivors.

 Throughout years of working as a qualified clinician, she has engaged in continuous professional development to maintain and to develop her professional skills.

 She has a particular interest in trauma and abuse and in staff support and supervision.
 Her research has included these interests.

 She has a number of publications in books and journals and has presented at national and international conferences.